The Betrayers

 David Bezmozgis

-In a whirling 24 hours, Kotler must face the ultimate reckoning, both with those who have betrayed him and with those whom he has betrayed, including a teenage daughter, a son facing his own moral dilemma in the Israeli army, and the wife who once campaigned to secure his freedom and stood by him through so much.
+In a whirling twenty-four hours, Kotler must face the ultimate reckoning, both with those who have betrayed him and with those whom he has betrayed, including a teenage daughter, a son facing his own moral dilemma in the Israeli army, and the wife who once campaigned to secure his freedom and stood by him through so much.

 Stubborn, wry, and self-knowing, Baruch Kotler is one of the great creations of contemporary fiction.
-An aging man grasping for a final passion, he is drawn inexorably into a crucible that is both personal and biblical in scope.
+An aging man grasping at a final passion, he is drawn inexorably into a crucible that is both personal and biblical in scope.

 In prose that is elegant, sly, precise, and devastating in its awareness of the human heart, David Bezmozgis has rendered a story for the ages, an inquest into the nature of fate and consequence, love and forgiveness.
 The Betrayers is a high-wire act, a powerful tale of morality and sacrifice that will haunt readers long after they turn the final page.